Reflection positivity and invertible topological phases: Introduction

-It is desirable to have a mathematical treatment of these principles.
-We also implicitly assume an emergent relativistic symmetry in the sense that the effective field theory is defined on compact $n$-manifolds without requiring local or global splittings into products of time and space.
-We restrict to a special class of lattice models, often called \emph{short-range entangled} or \emph{symmetry protected topological} (SPT) phases, for which the long-range effective topological field theory is \emph{invertible}.
-Early discussions of this property may be found in~\cite{CGW,K1}.
-Theorem~\ref{thm:110} provides a uniform solution to the desired classification, assuming that every possible deformation class of invertible topological theory can be realized by a lattice model.
-We emphasize that this answer is algorithmic: given a spacetime dimension~$n$ and a symmetry group~$H_n$ the right hand side of~\eqref{eq:128} is the group of topological phases.
-We provide concrete evidence for this application of Theorem~\ref{thm:110}: in~\S\ref{subsec:8.2} we undertake detailed computations for fermionic systems and compare to results in the physics literature, the latter derived by means of physical arguments.
+We apply Theorem~\ref{thm:110} to compute the abelian group of phases of invertible lattice systems with fixed dimension and symmetry type.
+This implicitly assumes that every possible deformation class of invertible topological theory can be realized by a lattice model, something not implied by the heuristic principles~(i) and~(ii) above.
+We emphasize the algorithmic nature of our classification: given a spacetime dimension~$n$ and a symmetry group~$H_n$ the right hand side of~\eqref{eq:128} is the group of topological phases and is computable.
+We provide concrete evidence for this application of Theorem~\ref{thm:110}: in~\S\ref{subsec:8.2} we undertake detailed computations for some fermionic systems and compare to results in the physics literature, the latter derived by means of physical arguments.
 Some readers may wish to examine our tables of computations before tackling the more theoretical parts of the paper.
-In unpublished work Kitaev~\cite{K1,K2,K3} develops a classification of short-range entangled phases based on microscopic considerations, and he too is led to stable homotopy theory and results consonant with our effective field theory classification.
+In unpublished work Kitaev~\cite{K1,K2,K3} develops a classification of invertible phases based on microscopic considerations, and he too is led to stable homotopy theory and results consonant with our effective field theory classification.
 Kapustin~\cite{Ka1} initiated computations of topological phases via character groups of bordism groups, and he used them and subsequent computations, for example~\cite{KTTW}, as phenomenological evidence for a general classification along these lines.
-Gaiotto-Kapustin~\cite{GK}, following on Gu-Wen~\cite{GW}, show that some invertible fermionic phases defined by lattice models are characterized by spin bordism groups.
-A previous paper~\cite{F3} by the first author contains much exposition and computations about this application of field theory to condensed matter physics, but the treatment of unitarity is incomplete and relativistic invariance is not assumed.
+Gaiotto-Kapustin~\cite{GK}, following on Gu-Wen~\cite{GW}, show that some invertible fermionic phases defined by lattice models are characterized by spin bordism groups; see also Brumfiel-Morgan~\cite{BrMo}.
+Campbell~\cite{C} and Guo-Putrov-Wang~\cite{GPW} carry out computations for other bosonic and fermionic cases of interest, providing further affirmative checks against the condensed matter literature.